 Design – clarity of image, to make it easy to reproduce

 Simplicity – keeping a logo simple can be very powerful, rather than an overly elaborate logo design

 Versatility – we’ll need to use the logo on social media as well as the new website, and possibly business cards or letterheads – so will the logo work in horizontal and vertical formats?
 Will it still be recognizable if it’s scaled down like on a business card?

 You might also do some competitor research.
-Look at what brands you admire have done with their logos
+What have the brands you admire done with their logos?